spiffyjr/spiffy-routes/README.md

 }
 ```

+## Caching

+Caching is extremely important due to the amount of reflection required to parse the annotations.
+It's so important,
+in fact, that caching is *not* optional.
+You can, however, set the cache adapter to `Zend\Cache\Storage\Adapter\Memory`
+during development if you wish to rebuild the router configuration on every request.

+By default, caching is enabled using the `SpiffyRoutes\Cache` service which is a `Zend\Cache\Storage\AdapterFilesystem`
+with the cache path set to `data/spiffy-routes`.

 ## Automatic Route Names

 It's recommended that you specify a name for all routes e.g., `@Route\Literal("/", name="home")`.
 Failure to do so will